Jumee-LDN/wdi-project-two/README.md

 # hungry korilla

-## WDI-PROJECT-TWO
+## GA Project 2

-This was the second project assignment during my time on General Assembly's Web Development Immersive Course (week 5-6). 'hungry korilla' is a Korean restaurant review site.
-The app allows users to:
+This was the second project assignment during my time on Web Development Immersive course (12 weeks of full-time) at General Assembly.
+The project took place in the week 6. [>>To the Site<<](https://hungrykorilla.herokuapp.com/)

-* Search Korean restaurants filtered by city.
-* Sign up.
-* Only logged in user can :
-* Post their favourite restaurant.
-* Edit and delete their review.
+**Note**

-##### [Visit the website](https://hungrykorilla.herokuapp.com/) to check it out (the app is not yet fully responsive.
-For best experience open on laptop).
+- the app is not yet fully responsive.
+For best experience open on laptop.
+- The site may load slower than the average(2-3 seconds) loading time.

+#### Course Curriculum :

+> **Week 5** | Module Two

+- Node.js
+- Express.js
+- EJS
+- MongoDB
+- User Authentication

+*Full curriculum available at the bottom of the page.*

+***

 ## Brief

-Three options:
-* Instagram
-* Medium
-* Restaurant Review

 Design a full-stack Node app that must include:
 * At least two models.
 * At least one embedded or referenced schema.